Whatsapp Icon

 Immunotherapy

-One of the major breakthroughs in bladder cancer treatment is the advent of immunotherapy.
+One of the breakthroughs in bladder cancer treatment is the advent of immunotherapy.
 This treatment leverages the body's immune system to fight cancer cells.
 Drugs like pembrolizumab (Keytruda) and atezolizumab (Tecentriq) have been approved for the treatment of advanced bladder cancer.
 These therapies have shown impressive results in improving survival rates and are now being explored in earlier stages of the disease.

 Targeted Therapy